ietpens23/ctf-writeup/OverTheWire/Bandit/level 10-11/README.md

 ## Approach

-> The password for the next level is stored in the file **data.txt** and is the only line of text that occurs only once
+> The password for the next level is stored in the file **data.txt**, which contains base64 encoded data

 ## Explanation